 New features and other important changes in NDB Cluster 7.6 which are likely to be of interest are shown in the following list:

 New Disk Data table file format.
-A new file format was introduced in NDB 7.6.2 for NDB Disk Data tables, which makes it possible for each Disk Data table to be uniquely identified without reusing any table IDs.
-The format was improved further in NDB 7.6.4.
+A new file format is used in NDB 7.6 for NDB Disk Data tables, which makes it possible for each Disk Data table to be uniquely identified without reusing any table IDs.
 This should help resolve issues with page and extent handling that were visible to the user as problems with rapid creating and dropping of Disk Data tables, and for which the old format did not provide a ready means to fix.

 The new format is now used whenever new undo log file groups and tablespace data files are created.
 Files relating to existing Disk Data tables continue to use the old format until their tablespaces and undo log file groups are re-created.Important